 <?php $remotelogin = ''; //the HTTP parameter of the OZEKILOGINHASH $array = array( "Ozeki" => "462ac6d8aadf8b8f909d859c4aa696fa", //passw 12345 "Dialer" => "0122909e26514a960b77c403b967c579" //passw qwe123 ); if(isset($_REQUEST['remotelogin'])) $remotelogin = $_REQUEST['remotelogin']; if($remotelogin == $array["Ozeki"] || $remotelogin == $array["Dialer"]) echo 'Login accepted'; else echo 'Login refused'; ?>Figure 5 - The PHP script that authenticates user logins (HTTP_response.php)

 OZEKILOGINHASH contains an encrypted username and password pair.
 Comparing the OZEKILOGINHASH with your OZEKILOGINHASH-ed user list can help authenticate logins.

 Please fill the HTTP Authentication Provider form (Figure 6) depending on your HTTP server IP and PHP file name.
 It is essential to set OZEKILOGINHASH as a HTTP parameter.
-You also need to provide the correct HTTP response Ozeki Dialer should wait for.
+You also need to provide the correct HTTP response Ozeki Bulk Messenger should wait for.

 When you are ready click 'Ok'.

-Figure 6 - Filling the HTTP Authentication Provider form in Ozeki Dialer
+Figure 6 - Filling the HTTP Authentication Provider form in Ozeki Bulk Messenger

 Congratulations!
 The HTTP Authentication Provider is created.
 You can try it out.